Is Grapefruit Healthy? The Health Benefits Of Grapefruits Explained

-Grapefruits are well-known as being the fruits with the highest water content per serving which makes them really helpful for keeping your body and skin hydrated over the course of the day.
+Grapefruits are well-known as being the fruits with the highest water content per serving.
+This makes them really helpful for keeping your body and skin hydrated over the course of the day.

-This means that you’ll feel the benefits that the fruit can provide for your body a lot quicker and they’re more effective at healing.
-It’s easy to see why sailors used to refer to grapefruit as ‘the forbidden fruit’ – probably because they’d want to save them for their voyages for all that natural juice!
+This means you’ll feel the benefits that the fruit can provide quicker and more effectively.
+It’s easy to see why sailors used to refer to grapefruit as ‘the forbidden fruit’.
+Probably because they’d want to save them for their voyages for all that natural juice!

 When it comes to treating your skin or hair with grapefruit, I would recommend using the essential oil instead.
-The essential oil of grapefruits are a concentrated, liquid form of all the phytonutrients, minerals and vitamins that are contained within the fruit, it’s just a lot easier to use on your skin or hair and a lot more effective as well.
+The essential oil of grapefruits is a concentrated liquid form of all the phytonutrients, minerals and vitamins that are contained within the fruit, it’s just a lot easier to use on your skin or hair and a lot more effective as well.

-The oil helps to penetrate deeply into the layers of your skin and break down the fat cells that gather to form the cellulite as well as helping to smooth and nourish the skin helping to stimulate cell regeneration and ultimately helping to remove the folds that we know as cellulite, thus tackling the issue from the inside.
+The oil helps to penetrate deeply into the layers of your skin.
+This breaks down the fat cells that gather to form cellulite and helps to smooth the skin.
+Ultimately, this stimulates cell regeneration and remove cellulite, thus tackling the issue from the inside.

-However, the oil can also be used for a variety of other skin related issues, such as helping to heal wounds and keep them disinfected.
+Oil is also important for a variety of other skin related issues, such as healing wounds and keeps them clean.
 The oil acts as a natural antimicrobial agent, which means that it helps to kill off and remove bacteria that can lead to further infection which makes it great for treating acne-prone skin.

-Grapefruit oil can also be used as a natural skin toner, as it helps to balance your skin’s natural oil levels which is great for people with oily or combination skin types.
+Grapefruit oil can also be used as a natural skin toner!
+It helps to balance your skin’s natural oil levels which is great for people with oily or combination skin types.
 Excess sebum oil generally leads to clogged pores, so getting rid of it is important for maintaining a healthy complexion.
-Simply apply the oil to a cotton swab and wipe your face with it after your normal facial routine and your skin will feel cleaner and fresher in no time.
+Apply the oil to a cotton swab and wipe your face with it after your normal facial routine.
+After a few uses, your skin will feel cleaner and fresher in no time.

-Grapefruit essential oil is particularly good for treating your hair, as the natural antioxidants in the oil help to clear your scalp of any free-radical molecules that generally lead to cell damage if left untreated, and cause your hairs to die from the inside.
+Grapefruit essential oil is particularly good for treating your hair!
+The antioxidants in the oil help to clear your scalp of any free-radical molecules that generally lead to cell damage.
+If left untreated, it may cause your hairs to die from the inside.

-The oil also helps to treat your scalp of any dryness or inflammation that may lead to dandruff and keep your hairs moisturized thus treating dandruff from the root cause (pun-intended).
+The oil gets rid of any dryness that may lead to dandruff and will keep your hairs moisturized.

 Besides that, the oil will also penetrate the surface layer of your scalp and lead to increased blood circulation, meaning that more nutrients will reach your hair thus stimulating hair growth and stronger hair follicles in general.